CX-Box/cxbox-doc/docs/widget/type/groupinghierarchy/groupinghierarchy.md

                   "level": 1,
                   "aggFields": [
                     {
-                      "fieldKey": "insuranceValue", // the column above which the aggregated value will be displayed.
-                      "func": "sum",  // aggregation function: sum/min/max/avg
+                      "fieldKey": "insuranceAmount", // the column above which the aggregated value will be displayed "func": "min", // aggregation function: sum/min/max/avg
-                      "argFieldKeys": [ // OPTIONAL.
-If you need to display an aggregated value not above the column being aggregated,or if you need to aggregate multiple fields at once, list the column names separated by commas.
-                        "annualPremium"
+                      "argFieldKeys": [ // the value is calculated from another column, here a hidden one "percentInsuranceAmount"
                       ],
-                      "description": "sum fields `Annual Premium`" // OPTIONAL.
+                      "description": "%" // OPTIONAL.
 Description for UI }
-                  ]
-                },
-                {
-                  "level": 2,
-                  "aggFields": [
-                    {
-                      "fieldKey": "insuranceAmount",
-                      "func": "sum",
-                      "argFieldKeys": [
-                        "insuranceAmount"
-                      ]
-                    }
                   ]
                 }